KatzMitch/SongSearch/ReadMe.md

 Purpose:
 To make a database of songs where you can search for a word and get the top 10 songs that have the most appearance of that word in the lyrics.
 The database should be capabable of scaling to relatively larege sizes.
-Tested and was fast with a database of over 170,000 songs.
+It takes the program approximately 3.7 seconds to read in a database of 13300 songs on my 2.9 GHz Intel Core i5 machine, and negligable time to search said database.

 Included Files:
 main.cpp - contains the main for the program